kennethassogba/Demeter/README.md

 - [x] Add and test Eigen.
 - [x] Add AddressSanitizer, ThreadSanitizer, MemorySanitizer.
 - [x] Setup Github Action.
-- [ ] Improve Github Action, by fixing OpenMP not found and with recent version of compiler and Eigen.
+- [x] Improve Github Action, by fixing OpenMP not found and with recent version of compiler and Eigen.
 - [ ] Choose a code style (Google style eg) and setup a linter.
 - [ ] Setup directory structure.
 - [ ] Write a first real but simple code.
 - [ ] Talk about doc style (eg doc string) and the way to generate it automatically.
-- [ ] Talk about tests (use eg catch or gtest).
+- [ ] Talk about unit tests (use catch2 or gtest).
-- [ ] Design a logo.

 ## Requirements